mscoutermarsh/scrum_yo/README.md

 ## Authentication

 You'll be asked to login to GitHub your first time using ScrumYo.
 This creates an OAuth token to be used for subsequent logins.
-Oauth token is saved to your ```~/.netrc``` file.
+The OAuth token is saved to your ```~/.netrc``` file.

-## Contributing
+## Contributing :heart: :purple_heart: :green_heart:

 1. Fork it ( http://github.com/mscoutermarsh/scrum_yo/fork )
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Help!
+Tweet me: [@mscccc](https://twitter.com/mscccc) or open an issue.